romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

 ![_config.yml]({{ site.baseurl }}/images/DBS_clean_fp_txns.png)

 The process is almost the same for UOB's sample statement as it's fairly similar to DBS's, apart from three major differences.
-Firstly, there's an extra footnote that lies at the end of every page, so transactions are wrapped between the fixed header "PREVIOUS BALANCE" and the footnote (that starts with "Pleasenote").
-Therefore, we can extract the transactions by taking whatever that comes between the header and footnote, with the following code:
+Firstly, the fixed headers and footers are different, so we will need another set of code to pull transactions from the first page of UOB's statements:

 {% highlight ruby %}
 with pdfplumber.open(uob_source_dir / uob_pdf_file) as pdf: